pierrenoel/POO-Briefing/README.md

 # POO Introduction

-## What's POO?
+## What's OOP?

 In the procedural programming, the website uses to read instructions after instructions, line by line.
-Now with POO everything change.
+Now with OOP everything change.
-In other words, POO means **oriented programming object** So, we are going to use objects and those objects will be working together.
+In other words, OOP means **oriented programming object** So, we are going to use objects and those objects will be working together.

 In those chapters, we are going to see some very important points.